-We contract with third parties for the manufacture of our Zimura for clinical trials and expect to continue to do so in connection with its potential commercialization and for materials for development activities and commercialization of any other product candidates that we may develop.
-This reliance on third parties increases the risk that we will not have sufficient quantities of our product candidates or products or such quantities at an acceptable cost or quality, which could delay, prevent or impair our development or commercialization efforts.
+We contract with third parties for the manufacture of our product candidates for clinical trials and expect to continue to do so in connection with any potential commercialization of these product candidates.
+This reliance on third parties increases the risk that we will not have sufficient quantities of our product candidates or products, which could delay, prevent or impair our development or commercialization efforts.

-We do not currently own or operate manufacturing facilities for the production of clinical or commercial quantities of Zimura and have limited personnel with manufacturing experience.
+We do not currently own or operate manufacturing facilities for the production of clinical or commercial quantities of any of our product candidates and have limited personnel with manufacturing experience.
 We currently rely upon and expect to continue to rely upon third-party contract manufacturers to manufacture preclinical and clinical supplies of product candidates we are developing or may develop and commercial supplies of products if and when approved for marketing by applicable regulatory authorities.
 Our current and anticipated future dependence upon others for the manufacture of the product candidates that we are developing or may develop may adversely affect our future profit margins and our ability to commercialize any products that receive marketing approval on a timely and competitive basis.
 In addition, any performance failure or differing priorities on the part of our existing or future manufacturers could delay clinical development or marketing approval.

-We currently rely exclusively upon a single third-party manufacturer to provide supplies of Zimura API and a different single third-party manufacturer to provide fill/finish services for Zimura.
-We do not currently have any contractual commitments for the supply of Zimura API.
-We also do not currently have arrangements in place for redundant supply or a second source for API for Zimura or for a redundant supply or a second source for fill/finish services.
-We purchase the proprietary polyethylene glycol, or PEG, reagent used to modify the chemically synthesized aptamer in Zimura on a purchase order basis from a single third-party supplier.
+We currently rely exclusively upon a single third-party manufacturer to provide supplies of Zimura drug substance and a different single third-party manufacturer to provide fill/finish services for Zimura.
+We do not currently have any contractual commitments for the supply of Zimura drug substance.
+We also do not currently have arrangements in place for redundant supply or a second source for drug substance for Zimura or for a redundant supply or a second source for fill/finish services.
+We purchase the polyethylene glycol, or PEG, reagent used to modify the chemically synthesized aptamer in Zimura on a purchase order basis from a single third-party supplier.
 We do not currently have any contractual commitments for supply of the PEG reagent we use for Zimura.
+We are in the process of establishing manufacturing capabilities with a single third-party contract manufacturer for our RHO-adRP gene therapy product candidate and expect to rely on sole-source suppliers for certain starting materials to be used in the manufacture of such product candidate.
+We have no experience manufacturing, or contractual commitments for the supply of, any of the compounds in our HtrA1 inhibitor program.
 The prices for manufacturing activities that are not yet contractually committed may vary substantially over time and adversely affect our financial results.
-Furthermore, we and our contract manufacturers currently rely upon sole-source suppliers of certain raw materials and other specialized components of production used in the manufacture and fill/finish of each of Zimura.
-We currently expect to rely on third-party manufacturers for any manufacturing needs for our collaborative gene therapy research programs or future gene therapy clinical trials.
+Furthermore, we and our contract manufacturers currently rely and may in the future rely upon sole-source suppliers of certain raw materials and other specialized components of production used in the manufacture and fill/finish of our product candidates.
+For the foreseeable future, we expect to continue to rely on third-party manufacturers for any manufacturing needs for our research and development programs.